getgort/gort/README.md

 ## Cog2 design

 A WIP design doc, including rough milestones (but not dates) [can be seen here](https://docs.google.com/document/d/1u7LzEzPjT1L8_xkHL577cKeuQdCiCQAww8M0rx1QXEM/edit?usp=sharing).
 Feel free to add questions or comments.

+## How to run

+With Go installed, you can run (for testing) with: `go run . start`

+Note that you'll need a proper API key in the config first!